Skip to content

 We review your excise goods

 We work through your product range and your role in the supply chain — importer, producer, stockpiler or Designated-Zone warehouse keeper.
-We identify which items are excise goods, confirm the rate that applies to each (100% or 50%), and check whether registration is already overdue.
+We identify which items are excise goods, confirm the basis that applies to each — 100% of the excise price, or the per-litre sweetened-drink tier set by sugar content — and check whether registration is already overdue.
 You get a clear picture of your excise footprint before anything is submitted to the FTA.

 2. 2